redshreya/redshreya/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Android development
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently learning how to fit in society by coding
 - 👯 I’m looking to collaborate on projects
 - 💬 Ask me about food
 - 📫 How to reach me incognito
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i snore while laughing
+- ⚡ Fun fact: glass is a liquid